Anxiety: What is it?

-In America today, most adults have spoken to someone, or personally experienced/suffered anxiety and anxiety related symptoms, or even panic attacks.
-Unfortunately, there is a lot of confusion, and a lack of information on the subject, so I thought I would take a moment to write a brief article about anxiety, what it is, and what to do with it.
+In The United States today, most adults have spoken to someone, or personally experienced/suffered anxiety and anxiety related symptoms, or even panic attacks.
+Unfortunately, there is a lot of confusion and a lack of information on the subject, so I thought I would take a moment to write a brief article about anxiety, what it is, and what to do with it.

 So what is Anxiety?

 I would define anxiety simply as this: a fear and expectation of a thing.
-Anxiety is also a normal emotional/physical state within the human body.
+Anxiety is also a neurotypical(In other words, 'Normal') emotional/physical state within the human body.
 So one might wonder, how does it get so bothersome that folks have to go see a therapist, or even a psychiatrist for medication to treat the issue?
 The short explanation is that there is no short explanation, though I will attempt to give you a short explanation.

 Unfortunately, we sometimes let our anxieties go unchecked.

 On occasion, we develop incorrect beliefs about things, and if you believe one thing or another about something that doesn't quite match with reality, or you blow things out of proportion, then your anxiety level may get to really bothersome levels.
 Then there's panic attacks.